feastebj/yosys-docker/README.md

-	#!/usr/bin/env bash
 # How to get it working on any PC in about 8 bash commands:

 	```console
 	$ sudo docker pull benipoo/yosys:latest